dmtcp/dmtcp/README.md

 OpenMP, MATLAB, Python, Perl, R, and many programming languages and shell scripting languages.
 DMTCP also supports GNU screen sessions, including vim/cscope and emacs.
 With the use of TightVNC, it can also checkpoint and restart X Window applications.
-The OpenGL library for 3D graphics is supported through a special plugin.
+For a multilib (mixture of 32- and 64-bit processes), see "./configure --enable-multilib".

 DMTCP supports the commonly used OFED API for InfiniBand, as well as its integration with various implementations of MPI, and resource managers